 b = oDataTable.LoadFromFile(sFile, sParams)

-"filetype:xxx;" (mandatory) - It defines the type of the file specified by the sFile parameter
+"filetype:xxx;" (mandatory) - Specifies the type of the file specified by the sFile parameter

 ini - type is a INI file.

 csv - type is a CSV file.
-It is the multi-lined file of text values separated, for example, by a semi-colon.
+It is the multi-lined file of text values, for example, separated by semicolon.
 It is commonly used, for example, in the MsExcel program.

-"fmt:xxx;" (optional) - It defines the format of stored data in the file.
-If it is not stated, the "fmt:standard;" value is presumed.
+"fmt:xxx;" (optional) - Specifies the format of stored data in the file.
+If not set, then the "fmt:standard;" value is presumed.
 The following formats are possible:

 standard - The meaning depends on the file type: